Micwsr/rubik_solver/README.md

 <br>

 SOLVE THE CUBE
-- Press the solve button, then the instructions will appear on the console according to the "Singmaster notation" but with - for the counter-clockwise rotations.
+1. Press the solve button
+2. The instructions will appear on the console according to the "Singmaster notation" but with "-" for the counter-clockwise rotations.
 <br>
 If there is a problem with the colours you have given, then an error will be indicated in the console.